Loučná pod Klínovcem: Administrative division

+Etymology

+The German name Wiesenthal means 'meadow valley'.
+After the neighbouring Oberwiesenthal was founded, it became known as Český Wiesenthal / (German: Böhmisch Wiesenthal).
+In 1947, the town was renamed Loučná (literally 'meadow's' in Czech).
+In 2004, the town was renamed Loučná pod Klínovcem ('Loučná below Klínovec').

 Geography

 Loučná pod Klínovcem is located about 30 km west of Chomutov and 21 km north of Karlovy Vary.
 The town lies on the border with Germany, the German part of the divided town is called Oberwiesenthal.
 It lies in the Ore Mountains.
-The highest point of the municipal territory and of the entire Ústí nad Labem Region is a contour line below the top of the Klínovec Mountain at 1231 m above sea level.
+The highest point of the municipal territory and of the entire Ústí nad Labem Region is a contour line below the top of the mountain Klínovec at 1231 m above sea level.

 History

-The first written mention of Loučná pod Klínovcem is from 1431, under its German name Wiesenthal.
+The first written mention of Loučná is from 1431, under its German name Wiesenthal.
 The village was probably founded in the 14th century.
 The village was destroyed during the Hussite Wars and left abandoned.
-At the beginning of the 16th century, mining developed in the area, Český Wiesenthal was resettled and its importance began to grow.

-In 1947, the town and the municipality were renamed from Český Wiesenthal to Loučná.
+In 1526, silver ore was found near the former settlement.
+In 1527, a new settlement, Oberwiesenthal, was founded beyond the Bohemian–Saxon border.
+In the same year, Loučná was promoted to a mining town.
+However, the abandoned settlement was resettled only in 1528.
+Importance of the town began to grow and in 1601, it was promoted to a royal mining town by Emperor Rudolf II.

+The development ended as a result of the Thirty Years' War.
+In 1640, Loučná was burned down by the Swedish army, lost its title of a town and mining activity ceased completely.

+Between 1986 and 1991, Loučná was a municipal part of Vejprty.
+In 2006, the municipality regained the town status.

 Transport

-On the Czech-German border is the road border crossing Loučná / Oberwiesenthal.
+On the Czech–German border is the road border crossing Loučná / Oberwiesenthal.